phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 `<inputs>`
 ----------

 A description of the different types of inputs to this workflow.
+This must contain at least one of `<sequenceReadsPaired>` or `<sequenceReadsSingle>` as a sub-tag.

 ### Attributes